antonycc/diyaccounting-web/README.md

 XML and Freemarker deprecation:
 ```
-[ ] Add email templates to CMS
-[ ] Change the email templates to a simple string replacement templating technology
 [ ] Remove xhtml bindings in the DIY Accounting DTOs (Keep them for cms-lib)
 [ ] Generate the site map on CMS publish and deploy as a static artifact
 [ ] Remove view resolver from  Spring configuration